 The Standford study concluded that productivity falls sharply when we push ourselves past working 50 hours, and our productivity can fall so much after 55 hours that they reason there is no point even working anymore.

-Successful business people know how important it is to shifting gears on the weekend and rejuvenate.
+Why is work life balance important?
+Successful business people know how important it is to shift gears on the weekend and rejuvenate.
 Working less, actually makes you work stronger, better, faster.

 1. Disconnect and Select